-To more fully understand our position on baptism, we offer this text of a sermon by Rev. David Feddes, former English radio minister with Back to God Ministries International.
+To more fully understand our position on baptism, we offer this text of a sermon, from January 6, 2002, by Rev. David Feddes, former English radio minister with Back to God Ministries International (now ReFrame Ministries).

 He saved us through the washing of rebirth and renewal by the Holy Spirit.
 Titus 3:5

 At the beginning of a new year, we dump our old calendars and get new ones.
 Goodbye to the old, hello to the new!
 Now that calendars have been changed and New Year celebrations are over, let's talk about not just a new year but a new life.
 If the sign of a new year is a new calendar, what's the sign of a new life?
 The sign of a new life is baptism.

 Every year millions of people around the world are baptized as the sign of new life in Jesus Christ.
 Have you been baptized?
 If so, does your baptism mean anything to you?
 Is there something spiritually fresh and alive about you?
 Or do you think of your baptism as just a ritual without any real impact?
 If you've been baptized, you need to grasp the importance of it.